singh-man/books/crackingTheCoding/15_threadsAndLocks.md

 24      }
 25  }
 ```
 Can two instances of MyClass call foo at the same time?
-It d epends.
-If they have the same instance of MyObject, then no. But, if they hold different references, then the a nswer is yes.
+It depends.
+If they have the same instance of MyObject, then no. But, if they hold different references, then the answer is yes.
 ```java
 1    /*   Difference references  -  both  threads can  call  MyObject.foo() */
 2   MyObject objl  =  new MyObject();